ssunsonic/Basketball/README.md

 UPDATES:
 -
 Prior versions of this software was limited to single player tracking.
-Now adapted to track 2 players, specificaly 1 on 1s.
+Now adapted to track 2 players, specifically 1 on 1s.
 The tracking is done by utilizing the SORT package, developed by Alex Bewley.
 SORT is a simple real time tracking algorithm for 2d multiple object tracking in video sequences, and has streamlined the process of tracking multiple players in video.